 As you translate, memoQ assists you in the background.
-It unifies the power of several local and online translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, subsegment matching, etc. Results of all queries are gathered and displayed in the Translation results pane of the translation editor.
+It unifies the power of several local and online translation resources, including translation memories, LiveDocs corpora, term bases, fragment searching, auto-translation rules, sub-segment matching, etc. Results of all queries are gathered and displayed in the Translation results pane of

 When you step on another row, memoQ starts querying the translation resources.
-The different types of resources are detailed in the resources section below.
+The different types of resources are detailed in the sections below.

-The upper part of the Translation results pane shows a list of translation results (hits) coming from all translation resources.
+The top part of the Translation results pane shows a list of translation results (hits) coming from all translation resources.

 If the list contains several results, you can move a highlight up and down in the list using the Ctrl+Up and Ctrl+Down keys.